 What do the Lionesses need to do for Team GB to qualify for the Olympics?

-Failure to beat the Netherlands in their penultimate group fixture will end their hopes of the first-placed finish they require to have a chance of securing a Paris 2024 Olympics qualifying spot for Great Britain.
+But Sarina Wiegman’s side battled back with two goals in quick succession from Georgia Stanway and Lauren Hemp around the hour mark, before substitute Toone capped the turnaround in the first minute of time added on to bring a huge roar from the 71,632 crowd in attendance.

-"We’re very clear on how we want to play and what we want to do,” Wiegman said.
-“I see good things on and off pitch, and that gives me confidence that we’re really ready for tomorrow, and of course we all know what we have to do."
+It leaves England in second place, level on points with the Netherlands and one in front of Belgium, ahead of concluding their group matches by playing Scotland at Hampden Park on Tuesday.
+Belgium drew 1-1 with Scotland in Friday’s other Group A1 contest.

-But England’s fate is not in their hands, however, and things could get complicated as they look to top their Nations League group.
-Here’s everything you need to know and here are the England vs Netherlands latest odds.
+But England’s fate is still in their hands, however, and things could get complicated as they look to top their Nations League group.
+Here’s everything you need to know.

 How can England finish top of Group A1?